 The evaluation due date will be established each year with a date in December.

-All non-organized P & S employees should begin now in completing their self-evaluation found in Employee Self-Service under the My Career tile: Performance Review.
+All non-organized P & S employees should complete their self-evaluation found in Employee Self-Service under the My Career tile: Performance Review.
 The steps continue to include the following:

 - Employee launches the review “Create New Review” to complete the self-evaluation.